eridem/patata-sdk-deprecated/README.md

 # Patata

-A framework for easy and quick testing mobile applications using BDD.
+A framework for easy and quick testing of mobile applications using BDD.

-Based on open sources projects (Cucumber and Appium), Patata's goals are:
+Based on open source projects (Cucumber and Appium), Patata's goals are:

 - Focus on implementation of the test, forget about doing relationship between packages.
 Everything should work by default!
 - Create one single test that can work on *iOS* and *Android*.